Jessica-forwardedu/pxt-fwd-edu/gr3-wind-lvl1.md

 Click the ``[Download]`` button to download the code for your project.

 ## Step 5
 Try testing your project in real life!
 This is what it should look like.
+What happens to the number when you turn left?
+Right?

 ## Step 6 @showdialog
 Congratulations on finishing your coding project!